Gas Mileage Calculator – Estimate Fuel Economy

 At the gas station, record the new odometer reading.
 Then, fill up the tank and record the amount needed in gallons.

-Find the distance driven by subtracting the new odometer reading by the previous reading.
+Find the distance driven by subtracting the previous odometer reading from the current reading.

 distance = current odometer – previous odometer